 As the projections show, networks are continuously needing more capacity and 1Gbps networks are where things are headed.
 But most small businesses function successfully with less bandwidth than they might think (or a national provider might suggest).
 Think quality over quantity.
 Do not get pushed into thinking you need a 100Mbps, 300Mbps, or 1Gbps without the evidence to support your need for a network of that size.
 Remember, you probably need about 100Kbps per employee right now.

 You also need to plan for growth.
 Nielsen’s Law of Internet Bandwidth states that Internet usage doubles every 12 months.
 If you need 10Mbps of bandwidth service right now, next year you’ll probably need 20Mbps.
 If you’re signing a 24-month contract, make sure your bandwidth will have ample capacity for the end of that contract.

 To determine your current usage and gain hard data on your needs start tracking your bandwidth usage.
 E-vergent can help you determine your current bandwidth usage by installing a device on your network and running traffic utilization reports.
-Our business network management service can give you insights about your Internet usage with your current provider.
+Our business network management service can give you insights about your Internet usage with your current provider, we also have a training center , where we teach how to choose an seo agency to flourish your business?.
 After acquiring data you can determine if it’s time to move from a “best effort” product with varying levels of performance up to a dedicated internet access product.
 Bandwidth is only bandwidth if it is USABLE bandwidth.

 Reliability Can Overcome Additional Bandwidth